 Scare tactics are used to scare foxes away when they come into your property.
 Examples of scare tactics include motion-sensitive alarms, lights, and water sprinkler systems that go off when foxes come near your house.
 Human voices from a radio in your garden or areas frequented by foxes will also scare them away.

 What’s more, having a big pet dog in your yard can also keep foxes away.
-Foxes are quite small in size, so they’ll avoid confrontation with a big dog.
+Foxes are quite small in size, so they’ll avoid confrontation with a big dog, which may help with fox removal efforts in your backyard.

 At District Wildlife Solutions, fencing is one strategy we strongly advocate for.
 Why?
-Because it is very effective for keeping foxes out, as well as several other wildlife.
+Because it is very effective for keeping foxes and other wildlife out if the fence is well-built.
 However, it’s one thing to build a fence, and it’s another to build one that’s effective for keeping foxes out.

 Here’s what you need to know.
 Use narrow steel mesh as fencing.
 Ensure the fence is at least 6 feet high to prevent jumping.
 Try an overhang that bends outwards at 45 degrees.
 Also, the fence should be buried at least 12 inches and L-shaped to prevent them from digging under.

-Foxes are very intelligent animals, so care has to be taken when trapping one.
+Foxes are very intelligent animals, so care has to be taken when you are completing fox trapping.
 First off, ensure that you use a large cage trap.
 Also, ensure that you do not handle the trap with your bare hands to avoid transferring human scent to it.
 Use canned dog food or raw meat as bait and place the trap in an area frequented by the fox.
 Relocate any trapped fox at least 10 miles from the capture site.

-Dealing with a fox infestation problem?
-District Wildlife Solutions can help ensure that fox problems are a thing of the past for you.
-Promptly contact us today to get started.
+Whether you are dealing with a fox infestation problem or are unable to attempt fox removal on your own, District Wildlife Solutions can help ensure that fox problems are a thing of the past for you.
+Promptly contact us today for fox removal services in the Washington, DC area.